Lectito

 | CLI tool | Depends on your runtime setup |

-| Web server | fetch_and_parse() (async) for better throughput |
+| Web server | fetch_and_parse() (async) for throughput |

 Output Formats